BenmezOthmane/Modern-Defense-Pipeline-Lab/incident-response/lessons-learned.md

 - Network IDS telemetry is valuable for reconnaissance detection.
 - Port scan validation is stronger when both attacker output and SIEM evidence are documented.

+## Scenario 02 - SSH Brute Force

+### What Worked

+- Hydra generated repeated failed authentication attempts.
+- Windows Security Event ID `4625` was visible in Wazuh.
+- Wazuh provided enough fields to identify failed logon activity.

+### What Was Learned

+- Authentication attacks require reviewing event frequency, user account, and target service.
+- Failed logon events should be correlated with attacker activity and timestamps.